MEDC0106/PythonWorkshop/README.md

 - **Session 2** (Bioinformatics with BioPython)
     1. Biopython sequences
     2. Biopython sequences - exercises
-    3. Biopython proteins
+    3. (supplementary material) Biopython proteins
-    4. Biopython proteins - exercises
+    4. (supplementary material) Biopython proteins - exercises
--

 - **Session 3** (Introduction to Data Analysis)
     1. Introduction to Pandas
+    2. Exercises
+    3. (supplementary material) Introduction to NumPy
-    2. Introduction to Predictive Modelling
+    4. (supplementary material) Introduction to Predictive Modelling
-    3. Exercises

 By the end of the sessions you should feel more confident about programming with Python and understand the application